Zahra-7696/customer-bank-churn-prediction-mlops-pipeline/README.md

 Possible future enhancements include:

-* Adding churn probability output instead of only class labels
+- Adding churn probability output instead of only class labels
-* Improving the front-end design using templates and static files
+- Improving the front-end design using templates and static files
-* Adding input validation and error handling
+- Adding input validation and error handling
-* Refactoring training into a separate script
+- Refactoring training into a separate script
-* Building an end-to-end scikit-learn pipeline
+- Building an end-to-end scikit-learn pipeline
-* Adding CI/CD for automated testing and deployment
+- Adding CI/CD for automated testing and deployment
-* Deploying the containerized application to a cloud service such as Azure, AWS, or Render
+- Deploying the containerized application to a cloud service such as Azure, AWS, or Render

 ## Author

-**Zahra**
+**Zahra S. Torabi**
 PhD in Computer Science with experience in machine learning, optimization, and applied AI systems.
+Contact: z.torabi.university@gmail.com